apple/swift-log/proposals/0001-metadata-providers.md

 > is skipped (if defined), following how an explicitly passed handler `factory`
 > overrides the `LoggingSystem`s `factory`.

-Once a metadata provider was set up, when a log statement is about to be emitted, the a log handler implementation shall invoke it whenever it is about to emit a log statement.
+Once a metadata provider was set up, when a log statement is about to be emitted, the log handler implementation shall invoke it whenever it is about to emit a log statement.
 This must be done from the same asynchronous context as the log statement was made; I.e. if a log handler were to asynchronously–in a _detached_ task–create the actual log message, the invocation of the metadata provider still _must_ be performed before passing the data over to the other detached task.